valdezthegreat/150-Years-of-Music/Entry2.md

 He's gonna look at the amulet, figure some shit

-Wilbur: 9ft tall, poor, not wearing a hat
+Wilbur: 9ft tall, smells poor, not wearing a hat

-Going to mayors: We need a permit urchin kid: dindu nuffin.
-DEFINITELY a loser. fuck that kid.
+Going to mayors: We need a permit urchin kid: DEFINITELY a loser. fuck that kid.
 We get a permit BUT ITs A FUGAZI oh yeah the password to the boarded up place is NOT "FUCK"